 Wanuskewin Named To Canada’s Tentative List for UNESCO World Heritage Sites

-Posted on December 20, 2017 in News in the Business Community
+Posted on December 20, 2017 in Feature Member of the Month

 For Immediate Release: December 20, 2017

 SASKATOON, SASKATCHEWAN: Wanuskewin Heritage Park has been named to Canada’s Tentative List for UNESCO World Heritage Sites.
 In an announcement at the Ottawa Locks this morning, the Honourable Catherine McKenna, Minister of Environment and Climate Change, and Minister responsible for Parks Canada, declared eight new sites to be considered for the international honour.
 Wanuskewin is the first site in Saskatchewan to reach this significant milestone.
 Canada’s Tentative List was last updated in 2004.
 Canada has 18 sites on UNESCO’s World Heritage List.

 “Indigenous nations from across the Great Plains recognize the significance of Wanuskewin as a sacred location.
 This is a gathering place.
 We come here for ceremonies, to understand our history and to connect with our ancestors,” says Candace Wasacase-Lafferty, Chair of Wanuskewin’s Board of Directors.
 “Being named to Canada’s Tentative List for World Heritage Sites reaffirms the importance of this place and the need to protect it for future generations.”

 Mayor of Saskatoon, His Worship Charlie Clark is quoted: “Wanuskewin has been a visionary contributor to our community since archaeological excavation began in the early 1980s.
 Today’s announcement is an incredible accomplishment: The culmination of many years of hard work by an extraordinary group of leaders.
 I congratulate the team at Wanuskewin on achieving this significant milestone in their journey to UNESCO World Heritage designation.”